Our legal work

 U R Boss project, funded by the Big Lottery for a period of five years, was launched in 2009 and provides an enhanced legal service for children and young people, as well as involving them in a national programme of participation to give them a say and help them to design and guide penal policy.

-- Commission on Sex in Prison is focusing on consensual and coercive sex in prison and will look at the healthy sexual development among young people in prison.
+- The Commission on Sex in Prison focused on consensual and coercive sex in prison and looked at the healthy sexual development among young people in prison.